chris-jh/BarcodeRattler/README.md

 /etc/udev/rules.d/99-hidraw-permissions.rules

-and this shoule be inside it
+and this should be inside it

 ```KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0664", GROUP="plugdev"```